GhostChii/GhostChii/README.md

 # Welcome!

-I'm Chi/Ghost Chi.
-Any pronouns, Bisexual.
+I'm Chiize. he/him and poly

 You probably found this from my ponytown ponies.